 Sew or repair work

 Computer work, pay bills, or chores that my husband needs me to do.
-These past few weeks I have been checking our sap as we are doing maple syrup.

 While waiting for the children to get out of school, Rachel and I read, while she eats snacks, and or we have our own silent time.

 Gathering of lunch boxes, emptying of backpacks, and going through children’s daily folders from schools

 Preparation of dinner wtih my children and the children set the table

 The children unwind in the first 30 minutes they arrive home

 Spot clean in the kitchen